Respiratory Therapy

 • The uniform required for clinical site activities (all three years) costs approximately $300.

-• Prior to clinical practicums students require training in Healthcare Provider Level CPR, Standard First Aid, Advanced Cardiovascular Life Support (ACLS), Health and Safety, WHMIS, OWHSA training and approved Non-Violent Crisis Intervention (NVCI) and Neonatal Resuscitation Program (NRP).
+• Prior to clinical practicums students require training in Healthcare Provider Level CPR, Standard First Aid, Advanced Cardiovascular Life Support (ACLS), Health and Safety, WHMIS, OWHSA training and approved Neonatal Resuscitation Program (NRP) and Crisis Management and De-escalation Techniques.
 There are some additional costs associated with the training that should be anticipated by students which are not covered by tuition fees including the cost of a Police Records Check for Service with the Vulnerable Sector (PRCSVS).

 Admissions Requirements